dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 Now imagine a personal wallet with no other parties.
 You wish to create a security setup that cannot be compromised with a single attack such as a home invasion or an online data leak.

-### Multi-sig
+### Multisig

-Using a multi-sig is not a _bad_ idea.
+Using a multisig is not a _bad_ idea.
 You want to keep your keys on signing devices, for example: one on a personal computer, and one on a hardware wallet; this way, when you want to spend, you can keep your keys isolated from one another.

 Each key needs a backup because either of the signing devices can be broken or stolen.
 The backups should be geographically separated, however keeping one online and the other purely physical may be a reasonable solution.

-Another solution is to create more keys with an N of M configuration (eg. 2 of 3 multi-sig).
-In this case, if one of the signing devices fails, breaks, or is stolen, then you can buy or create a new device and move the funds to a new multi-sig setup.
+Another solution is to create more keys with an N of M configuration (eg. 2 of 3 multisig).
+In this case, if one of the signing devices fails, breaks, or is stolen, then you can buy or create a new device and move the funds to a new multisig setup.
 This does, however, require you to know that a device is lost or broken before another is compromised, which is not always immediately obvious.
 Another potential downside of an N of M multisig wallet is that you will need to back up an XPUB (extended public key) -- another thing to back up.

 The more keys you create as part of the setup, the more geographically isolated locations you will need to use to store your backups.
 Also, if you happen to be a victim of surveilance or spying, then simply by physically going to these locations, you may link the seemingly unrelated locations which may compromise the security of your backups.

 Keeping physical hiding places secret is very difficult if you are working alone.
 In my opinion, sticking to a 2-of-2 allows you to maximise the compromise between security and convenience:

-- One key backed up online and also used by your internet enabled multi-sig wallet when signing
+- One key backed up online and also used by your internet enabled multisig wallet when signing
   - keeps that key backed up and unlikely to be lost _(which would render a 2-of-2 multisig wallet unspendable)_,
   - but very likely to be compromised by online hackers.
 - A second key kept completely offline, used only by an air-gapped hardware wallet and supported by two or more physical backups